 But with fully engaged facilities far fewer than projected, Get Golf Ready leaders are preaching a new mantra for their initiative: Quality over quantity.

-Golfweek has learned that Get Golf Ready will unveil today – during the first day of the PGA Merchandise Show in Orlando, Fla. – a revamped plan of attack focusing on markets with the greatest pool of potential golfers and affordable courses that can best serve them.
+Get Golf Ready has unveiled a revamped plan of attack focusing on markets with the greatest pool of potential golfers and affordable courses that can best serve them.

 Get Golf Ready hadn’t struggled to enroll courses in the initiative, but discovered that many weren’t committed, or lacked resources, to deliver the program that teaches beginners not only swing instruction, but etiquette and helps them transition from the practice range on to the golf course.
 “Secret shopper” calls to participating facilities revealed that 62 percent were “unengaged.”